 Barnstable is a town made up of several villages which together comprise the largest town on Cape Cod.
 The town has a few cultural attractions, such as the Cahoon Museum of American Art and the John F. Kennedy Hyannis Museum, which is dedicated to the legacy of the former President.

 The U.S. Customshouse is also located in Barnstable and is a historic customs house that also houses a museum devoted to the Coast Guard.
-Several beaches are located in the area, including the South Cape Beach State Park, Follins Pond, Mashie and Wakeby Ponds, and Craigville Beach.
+Several beaches are located in the area, including the New England Cape Beach State Park, Follins Pond, Mashie and Wakeby Ponds, and Craigville Beach.
 Shawms-Crowell State Forest is a popular destination for overnight camping.

 Halibut Point State Park contains 55 acres of preserved ocean-side land on Cape Ann.
 The park is located on the site of the former Babson Farm granite quarry, which operated until 1929, and the quarry itself is now filled with water.
 There are very few trees in the park, but there are many bushes and wildflowers growing throughout.